katjarj/katbot/README.md

 To quit the bot/trainer programs, simply type in ':q', 'quit', or 'exit'.

 Katbot was created using ChatterBot, originally created by Gunther Cox.

+NOTE: This is an old project used to experiment with coding.
+It is not fully functioning.